madebyjeffrey/OrganicUI/Readme.markdown

 1. The window buttons do not react to mouse movement.
 2. The title bar could look a lot better.

+### ORNavigator

+#### View to transition other full views in or out

+ORNavigator is a view that manages a stack of controllers/views and will transition between additions.
+If you push a controller on the stack, the old one will go to the left and the new one will come in from the right.
+Popping a controller is the reverse.

+ORNavigator is in need of testing and is considered unstable right now.

 Supporting Classes
 ------------------